NUS-CS2100DE/labs/docs/grading.md

 ## Projects

 As you may have figured out by now, the project for this course involves building your own CPU :D. In the second half of the course, we will slowly build up to making our own CPU on the FPGA board.
 The project will be assessed in a demonstration in Week 12, along with a Q&A session with a member of the teaching team to demonstrate your understanding.
-The project will be worth 20 points in total, or 20% of your grade.
+The project will be worth **20 points** in total, or 20% of your grade.

+The grading criteria for the project will be as follows:

+* **Basic Hardware implementation [12 points]**

+	For this criterion, the project group will be scored as a group.
+The implementation of the project, as described in Labs 5-8, will be tested on the FPGA board.
+For this requirement, the basic demo program provided is sufficient, and no modifications to the final product specified in Lab 5-8 is required.

+	* **12 points**: The CPU functions and is able to run the demo program provided.
+	* **6 points**: The CPU does not function in hardware, but the simulation produces the correct result.
+	* **3 points**: The CPU does not function in hardware, and the simulation produces some correct results (but not all).

+* **Live Q&A [6 points]**

+	Each student will be asked 3 questions, worth 2 points each.
+The scope of these questions is wide: they may be about the RISC-V ISA, the microarchitecture, about SystemVerilog or Vivado, or about the specific implementation presented.
+These questions must be answered *individually*, so every group member needs to know every part of the finished project to be able to answer these questions.

+* **Enhancements to Hardware [2 points]**

+	Up to 2 points will be awarded for any enhancements made beyond the basic requirements for the project.

+	Here are some examples of enhancements which could be implemented:

+	1. Support for `lui` and `auipc` instructions.
+	2. A more complex demo program than the one included, e.g. using the push buttons, adding more features, etc.